How a ‘Morning Glow’ Celery Juice Can Reboot Your Metabolism for a Flatter Tummy

-Adding celery to your morning routine might be the daily health boost you’ve been looking for — and no, we aren’t talking about using the stalk to stir a Bloody Mary.
-Although there’s nothing wrong with enjoying the go-to brunch drink now and then, making juice from celery will give you a lot more benefits for your overall well-being.
+Have you ever wondered, “Is celery good for you?”
+It turns out there are plenty of benefits when you eat celery or add it in your morning routine, which can lead to the kind of daily health boost you’ve been looking for — and no, we aren’t talking about using the stalk to stir a Bloody Mary.
+Although there’s nothing wrong with enjoying the go-to brunch drink now and then, drinking juice made from celery will give you a lot more benefits for your overall well-being.
 Influencers across the web have been singing the stringy vegetable’s praises more and more recently, and it’s easy to understand why.

 Benefits of Celery Juice

 It’s not just William making such claims, however.
-A study published in 2015 outlines the veggie’s anti-inflammatory properties, which they explain “can be used therapeutically to treat arthritis and other inflammatory diseases.”
-More recent research from Critical Reviews in Biotechnology in 2018 echo the anti-inflammatory elements, adding the discovery of antibacterial benefits as well.
+A study published in 2015 outlines celery benefits like anti-inflammatory properties, which they explain “can be used therapeutically to treat arthritis and other inflammatory diseases.”
+More recent research from Critical Reviews in Biotechnology in 2018 echoes the anti-inflammatory elements, adding the discovery of antibacterial benefits as well.
 The study also mentions celery’s ability to lower blood glucose and serum lipid levels.

 All of these perks are on top of the well-known (and researched) antioxidant characteristics found in each stalk.
 Clearly, there’s a lot more to this classic diet go-to snack than meets the eye.
-Health bloggers like Ashley Carlson specifically advise drinking celery juice in the morning to jump-start your digestion throughout the day.
+Health bloggers like Sally Cameron from A Foodcentric Life specifically cites benefits of celery juice in the morning to jump-start your digestion throughout the day.
+According to Cameron, who actually does enjoy a celery juice drink every morning, you should wait 20 minutes before consuming anything else after gulping down the liquified veggie.
+She claims this allows all of the nutrition to “flood into your body” before breakfast.
+Cameron mixes hers with red carrots, which she believes have a “subtly richer flavor” than regular orange carrots.
+Keep reading for more on the celery drink recipe she enjoys on a daily basis.

+With all of those potential benefits of drinking celery juice, you’re probably wondering how you actually go about making it.
 You can go with a basic mix of water and celery stalks in a blender or juicer to get your daily fix of liquified celery.
 That said, the idea of chugging the bitter veggie probably doesn’t appeal to most of us.
-Add sweeter fruits like apples to make it more palatable, or a few squeezes of lemon to cut through the celery’s bite.
+You can add sweeter fruits like apples to make it more palatable, or a few squeezes of lemon to cut through the celery’s bite.